 They have the perfect shape for creating that signature rectangular dish.
 Just make sure they soak the right amount of coffee.

-Graham crackers should get moist outside with the dry center inside.
+Graham crackers should get moist on the outside with a dry center inside.
 Alternate layers of crackers and cream until the dish is filled.
 Chill for 3-4 hours, and sprinkle with cocoa powder.

 14. Cantucci